munificent/craftinginterpreters/book/calls-and-functions.md

 Again, thanks to <span name="return">recursion</span>, there may be multiple return addresses for a single function, so this is a property of each *invocation* and not the function itself.

-**todo: illustrate code with arrows pointing back to where it returns**

 <aside name="return">